-- Pedestrian safety improvements and green infrastructure investments - Legislative advocacy on juvenile crime and recent changes to Maryland law - Strategies to address organized retail theft - Continued support for automated traffic enforcement to improve safety and accountability
+- Pedestrian safety improvements and green infrastructure investments - Legislative advocacy on juvenile crime and recent changes to Maryland law - Continued support for automated traffic enforcement to improve safety and accountability

 We are deeply grateful for the continued support of our County and State partners, and for the collaboration of our fellow Port Towns.
 This report is designed to elevate the priorities of the Town of Bladensburg and provide a clear roadmap for how we can work together to meet the evolving needs of our residents and businesses.